-It's not a problem exclusive to Nvidia either, with AMD's RX 6800 XT and RX 6800 GPU launches delivering an arguably worse experience for the serious graphics card hunter.
+But yes, it's not a problem exclusive to Nvidia, with AMD's RX 6800 XT and RX 6800 GPU launches delivering an arguably worse experience for the serious graphics card hunter.
 These barely even seemed to appear before they were gone again—no doubt exacerbated by all the miffed Nvidia fans, trying to move to the red team.
 And we have yet to spot any of the third-party cards for AMD's new GPUs, either.

 GPUs aren't the only component affected.
 AMD's new Ryzen 5000 CPUs are still conspicuous by their absence from retail, it's practically impossible to bag a new PSU, and the best SSDs and RAM are the only components we can rely on to actually be in stock anywhere.
 Oh, and GTX 1050 Tis.
 You seem to be able to pay over the odds for those if you really want.
 Please don't.